mrajo/metalsmith-michaelangelo/README.md

 Default: `layout`

 Defines a key in a Metalsmith file's front matter to be used to specify which template in `options.directory` to render.
+If this key is set to `false`, then the file's contents will be rendered as an inline template.

 ### default
 Type: `string`